-The Bank as a result of conducting its activities is exposed to various financial risks.
-Since financial activities are based on the concept of accepting risks and analyzing and managing individual risks or group of risks altogether, the bank aims at achieving a well-balanced risks and relevant rewards, as appropriate and to reduce the probable adverse effects on the bank's financial performance.
+The Group is exposed to various financial risks, mainly as a result of activities conducted by the Bank and some subsidiaries.
+Since financial activities are based on the concept of accepting risks and analyzing and managing individual risks or group of risks altogether, the group aims at achieving a well-balanced risks and relevant rewards, as appropriate and to reduce the probable adverse effects on the group's financial performance.
 The most important types of risks are credit risk, market risk, liquidity risk and other operating risks.
 The market risk comprises foreign currency risk, interest rate risk and other pricing risks.

-For example, the bank has laid down to determine and analyze the risks, set limits to the risks and control them through reliable methods and up-to-date systems.
+For example, the Bank has laid down risk management policies to determine and analyze the risks, set limits to the risks and control them through reliable methods and up-to-date systems.
 The Bank regularly reviews the risk management policies and systems and amendments thereto, so that they reflect the changes in markets, products and services and the best up-to-date applications.

 Risks are managed in accordance with pre-approved policies by the board of directors.
-The risk management department identifies, evaluates and covers financial risks, in close collaboration with the bank's various operating units.
+The risk management department identifies, evaluates and covers financial risks, in close collaboration with the Bank's various operating units.
 The board of directors provides written rules which cover certain risk areas, such as credit risk, foreign exchange risk, interest rate risk and the use of derivative and non-derivative financial instruments.
 Moreover, the risk department is responsible for the periodic review of risk management and the control environment independently.